Good to meet you, and thanks for stopping by!

 I enrolled in Kent State University’s MA program in Translation in 2014, where I spent two years learning not only about translation, but translation theory and philosophy, ethics, editing, programming, software localization, and a brief foray into screenwriting.
 (You can read some excerpts from my thesis here.)

-Today, I live in Los Angeles, CA, where I am a full-time freelancer serving clients in the entertainment and marketing industries.
+Today, I live in Los Angeles, CA, where I work full-time for SEGA of America as a translator, editor, and localization coordinator for the video game industry.
+By night, I moonlight as a localization specialist, serving big-name clients in the entertainment and marketing industries.